-JEE Main Physics syllabus can be viewed and downloaded from this page.
+The JEE Main Physics syllabus for 2024 can be viewed and downloaded from this page.
 The syllabus provided here is the latest one that is prescribed by the exam conducting authority.
 Students are advised to go through the Physics syllabus for JEE Main in order to develop a strong and effective preparation strategy.
 Additionally, JEE candidates can also read the syllabus to know key details like the course objectives, important chapters and topics, reference materials and more.
 Further, aspirants who get a complete overview of the syllabus will have more control over their learning.

-Students can also check the detailed syllabus for chemistry and maths below:
+Students can also check the detailed syllabus for Chemistry and Maths below.

 IIT JEE Main Syllabus Download